-- biological filtration converts fish waste products into plant nutrients with the help of microorganisms.
+- Biological filtration converts fish waste products into plant nutrients with the help of microorganisms.

 Most aquarium filter types provide all three of those steps.
 But which type is the best choice for your particular needs?

-- Clip-on power filters are similar to external ones, only they are clipped on the side of the tank and sit slightly above it.
-There are no hoses to attach, but not all fish tanks have a space for them if you already have a hood on top of the tank.
-It is a common choice for out-of-the-box starter kits for beginners since the hood and everything else is already made for the specific filter.
-Note, though, if it breaks at some point, you will need to replace it with an exact same filter model or replace the fish tank’s hood.
+- HOB Filter or Clip-on power filters are similar to external ones.
+HOB stands for “Hang On Back”.
+The main and only difference is that they are attached to the side of the tank and sit slightly above it.
+There are no hoses to attach so installation is much easier than say a canister filter.
+You’ll want to look at the size of tank you have as not all fish tanks have enough space for them.
+This is especially true if you already have a hood on top of your fish tank.
+It is a common choice for many out of the box starter kits for beginners since the hood and everything else is already made to accomodate the specific filter included in the kit.
+One thing to remember is that if the filter breaks at some point, you will need to replace it with the exact same filter model or replace the fish tank’s hood.

 - Underground Gravel filters uses the gravel as their filter material.
 These filters need to be installed during the setup of an aquarium because a large plate is installed beneath the gravel or underlayment material.
 A large surface area means improved biological filtration.
 Biological material trapped in the gravel also means more nutrients for the plants.
 There is also an added benefit that the filter is not visible.
 There are tubes that run along a back wall and corner, but they can be made to produce bubbles which helps in aeration making them valuable to your fish and add some beauty to your tank.
 It may be a bit more work to set up a gravel filter, but when done right they work really well.